Transport and Delivery of Objects with a Soft Everting Robot: Design Overview

-To deploy individual payloads with the system, we primarily need to increase the size of the inner tube and make the outside end unsealable, so payloads can be added throughout growth.
-We aim to deliver payloads around the size of a water bottle, i.e. objects around \SI{6}{\centi\meter} in diameter, so we use an inner tube diameter, \(D_t\), of \SI{10.2}{\centi\meter}.
-We must also increase the diameter of the robot, \(D_{\text{robot}}\), to accommodate, increasing to \SI{13}{\centi\meter}.
-To compare to the earlier work, we can take the ratio of \(D_t\) and \(D_{\text{robot}}\): we have \(D_{\text{robot}}/D_t \approx 1.27\) compared to original work where \(D_{\text{robot}} = \SI{5}{\centi\meter}\), \(D_t=\SI{1.3}{\centi\meter}\) so \(D_{\text{robot}}/D_t = 3.8\).
 The remainder of the materials to construct the soft everting robot are as follows.
-The inner tube and chamber tube are made of polymethyl methacrylate (PMMA) (i.e. acrylic) tubes and all end caps are modified QwikCaps.
+The inner tube and main tube are made of polymethyl methacrylate (PMMA) (i.e. acrylic) tubes and all end caps are modified QwikCaps.
 The soft everting robot is made from a \SI{0.0508}{\milli\meter} thick Low-Density PolyEthylene (LDPE) tube.
 A low‑friction ultra‑high‑molecular‑weight polyethylene (UHMW) material lined the inner tube to lower friction.
 Two high‑torque continuous‑rotation servos (DYNAMIXEL XM540‑W270‑T, stall torque \SI{10.6}{\newton\meter} at \SI{12}{\volt}, no‑load speed \SI{30}{\text{rpm}}) were installed to pinch the membrane between silicone rollers and the tube and thereby overcome the remaining friction.
-The pressures in both inner and main tubes were controlled by QB3 pressure controllers and the robot pressure, $P_o$ was measured by Honeywell Sensing 5 psi (SSCDANN005PGAA5) pressure sensor.
-Note, unless specified, the inner pressure, $P_i$, is the commanded pressure.
+The pressures in both inner and main tubes were controlled by QB3 pressure controllers and the robot pressure, $\kj{P_R}$ was measured by Honeywell Sensing 5 psi (SSCDANN005PGAA5) pressure sensor.
+Due to the open tip, we report the commanded \kj{working channel} pressure for $\kj{P_C}$.